-And so disdain the fruit of her own flesh,
+And so disdains the fruit of her own flesh,

 A mother’s love, once pure in deed, assured,

-Now doubted quite, fair whim of wicked queen,
+Now doubted quite, as whim of wicked queen;

-This love once true, in tenets dark immured
+This love once true, now hereby dark immured,

-For love of self alone, all else demeaned.
+For love of self, life’s fondest trust demeaned.

 Hearth stones not held by mortar lie askew